Case Study: Creating an Over The Top platform

 OBJECTIVE:

-To transfer into digital format the entire video library of a TV station in two years in order to monetize on different channels and Over The Top distribution platforms.
+The goal is to transfer the entire video library of a TV station into digital format within two years, in order to monetize it on various channels and Over The Top distribution platforms.

 PROBLEM:

-The TV station has stored on tape over 130 titles with over 14,000 accumulated episodes of at least 45 minutes each.
-This includes novelas, series, documentaries and original movies that need to be digitized and make them compatible with other digital distribution platforms such as Youtube, Hulu, Amazon, Netflix, LeEco and a new O.T.T.
-Pongalo.
+The TV station has stored over 130 titles on tape, comprising more than 14,000 episodes, each lasting at least 45 minutes.
+These titles include novelas, series, documentaries, and original movies that need to be digitized and made compatible with various digital distribution platforms such as YouTube, Hulu, Amazon, Netflix, LeEco, and a new O.T.T. platform called Pongalo.

 SOLUTION:

-To achieve this, we need to create a reliable system that allows us to re-edit, quality control, create metadata, keywords, descriptions, subtitles, close captions, and artworks within a reasonable budget and time.
+To achieve this, we need to create a reliable system that enables us to re-edit, perform quality control, and create metadata, keywords, descriptions, subtitles, closed captions, and artworks within a reasonable budget and timeframe.

 Acquisition